Uterine fibroid embolization

 Some of our patients have also experienced a low-grade fever.
 We ask that you take your temperature once a day, even if you don’t feel like you have a fever.
 If your body temperature climbs above 101 degrees Fahrenheit, please give us a call.

 Serious complications for embolization are rare.
 In less that 1% of procedures, the fibroids or parts of the uterus may become infected or abscessed.
 In rare cases, a hysterectomy may have to be performed.

 Approximately 80% of patients will see a reduction in abnormal uterine bleeding and pelvic pain.
 Early figures here in the USA and in Europe suggest the fibroids do not recur after embolization.

-For additional information or to schedule a uterine fibroid embolization consultation please contact our clinical coordinator at 505-559-5653.
+If you seek additional information or would like toschedule a uterine fibroid embolization consultation, please contact our clinical coordinator at 505-559-5653.